jdhenke/celestrium/doc/paper.md

 * added to `instances` itself, so later plugins may access it.

 An issue here is that no circular dependencies may exist.
-It is unclear if maintaining this invariant is good design regardless or a limitation of this approach.
+It is unclear if maintaining this invariant is good design in general or a limitation of this approach.

 An alternative could be to perform two passes.
 On the first, each plugin is created and added to the `instances` dictionary.